siddhi-io/siddhi-io-email/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">to</td>
-        <td style="vertical-align: top; word-wrap: break-word">The address of the email recipient.
-If there are multiple recipients, all the addresses are specified as a comma separated list.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The address(es) of the 'to' recipients.
+If there are more than one 'to' recipient, the addresses can be given as a comma separated list.</td>
         <td style="vertical-align: top"></td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">No</td>